ChrisKlug/web-dev-workshop/labs/lab21/lab21.md

 __Note:__ Since the interfaces have default implementations, the difference between implementing the interface and inheriting a base class has been muddled a lot.

 In this case, you want to override the `SavingChangesAsync()` method, as you want to act on the information before it is written to the database.
-That way, your changes will be commited in the same transaction.
+That way, your changes will be committed in the same transaction.

 __Note:__ There is also a `SavedChangesAsync()` method that is invoked after the data has been persisted.
 As well as a bunch of other methods...